 d.
 The computed values can be directly stored in the total station and can also be easily transferred to a computing device.

 e.
-The total station is also advantageous in computerization of old maps.
+The total station is also advantageous in the computerization of old maps.

 g.
-It can also help in the contouring and map preparation.
+It can also help in contouring and map preparation.

 h.
-When the atmospheric pressure and temperature are provided, the pressure and temperature corrections can also be applied directly.
+When the atmospheric pressure and temperature are provided, the pressure and temperature corrections can also be applied automatically.

 i.
 The entire survey work and office work can be completed easily.